arthurshmidt/AI-Foundations/README.md

 ## Index of Examples
 Program Name | Description
 ------------ | ------------
-1-CartPole.py | Test implementation of tensorflow, gym, tflearn 2-test.py | next programs
+1-CartPole.py | Test implementation of tensorflow, gym, tflearn.
+Intended to develop a basic understanding of how the gym environment works and how to implement tensorflow.
+2-test.py | next programs